jannikbach/deformable_dataset/README.md

 #### Description

-The given Python script focuses on generating and saving trajectories for deformable simulations using the PyBullet physics engine.
+The Python script focuses on generating and saving trajectories for deformable simulations using the PyBullet physics engine.
 The main objective is to create a deformable button cloth and move a robot's end effector with an attached stick to simulate interactions, thereby generating a dataset of these interactions.

 #### Getting Started